lesterpjy/uva_msai_vault/RL/13 - Partial Observability.md

 While exact methods like belief states and PSRs provide theoretical guarantees, they often have practical limitations.
 Approximate methods like frame stacking and recurrent networks offer pragmatic alternatives that work well in many applications.

 The choice of approach depends on the specific requirements of the task, available computational resources, and whether known models are available or must be learned from data.

+Partial observable MDP’s do not have all relevant information from history in the observations.
+Thus, an internal state has to be extracted from the history.
+Trade-off between various factors:
+• Compactness
+• Markov property
+• Interpretability
+• Computational complexity of updates, learning
+• Ease of implementation

+## Need to know
+- What is a state update function and why do we need it?
+- What are the advantages and disadvantages of the discussed state update functions?